Octavius-Dante/Tetra-Proxima/CAPM-DAY-7/Readme.md

 Why to use profile Hybrid ?
 </br>
 </br>
-Because it is what expected from SAP BTP cloud end this configuration this is expected during our build process this can be found after deploying in <b>.cdsrc-private.json</b>
+Because it is what expected from SAP BTP cloud end this configuration is expected during our build process this can be found after deploying in <b>.cdsrc-private.json</b>
 </br>
 </br>
 </br>